justnonamenoname/lifeticle/readme.md

 Space itself is something.
 It is difficult to imagine that the elements composing space are alive, or that qualia could be directed to such elements.
 Qualia appear as a non-living, automatic mechanism.
-This suggests that reality functions independently of consciousness.
+This shows that reality functions independently of consciousness.
 If we are in a virtual reality, this applies to the base reality as well - life and independent elementary particles exist there.
 As a counterargument, the function of lifeticle attachment is automatic.
 The fact that the lifeticle has physical properties in some way brings the world/reality and consciousness closer together,